frogCaller/pwnagotchi-rover/README.md

 # Pwnagotchi Rover
 ![](images/pwnagotchiRover.jpeg)

 Hack with style and transform your pwnagotchi sidekick into a cyber deck rover!
 This project is all about DIY fun, where we're shaking up the Pwnagotchi game by throwing it together with a cyber deck on wheels.
-Let's even incorporat ChatGPT into the mix, turning your rover into an intelligent conversational companion that adds a whole new dimension to your hacking endeavors.
+Let's even incorporate ChatGPT into the mix, turning your rover into an intelligent conversational companion that adds a whole new dimension to your hacking endeavors.
 > Remember to use your Pwnagotchi responsibly and in compliance with ethical standards and legal regulations.
 Happy hacking!

 # Bill of Materials